Guidance

 Opportunistic provision of MenACWY vaccine

-The General Medical Service (GMS) Statement of Financial Entitlement (SFE) makes provision for GP practices to offer MenACWY vaccine opportunistically or if requested by an eligible individual to adolescents and young adults (less than 25 years of age) who miss the routine, school based MenACWY vaccination programme that usually takes place during school years 9 or 10.
+The General Medical Service (GMS) Statement of Financial Entitlement (SFE) makes provision for GP practices to offer MenACWY vaccine opportunistically or if requested by an eligible individual to adolescents and young adults (under 25 years of age) who miss the routine, school based MenACWY vaccination programme that usually takes place during school years 9 or 10.

 Vaccination of those outside of the immunisation programme